 CPD activities and hours must be recorded on the PEGNL PD Portal.
 You are encouraged to add your CPD activities, and save your supporting documents, as you complete them throughout your active reporting period.
 This enables better support and tracking for meeting the requirements of the CPD practice standard and maintaining your good-standing status.
 It also enables you to plan more efficiently and save time at the end of your reporting period.

 Online Professional Development Offerings

-Please click the title above or here to access the online ethics training course through the member’s portal.
+Please click the title above to access the online training courses offered by PEGNL through the Member portal.
 The link will bring you to the login page where you can find and complete the module.
-The online ethics course can be completed annually and once completed members may print a certificate for their professional development hours.
+Any of the online ethics courses can be completed annually and once completed members may print a certificate for their professional development hours.

-Multiple online modules were developed for Incorporating Climate Change into Public Infrastructure Planning and Design based on a workshop conducted in 2018 and are available free by clicking the above title or here.
-You will be required to set up and account by providing an email and creating a password.
+Multiple online modules were developed under the Building Regional Adaptation Capacity and Expertise (BRACE) Program based on workshops and webinars conducted between 2018 and 2022 and are available free by clicking the above title.
+You will be required to set up an account by providing an email and creating a password.

-The modules aim to increase professionals understanding of climate change in Newfoundland and Labrador covering:
+The modules aim to increase professionals’ understanding of the impacts and implications of climate change in Newfoundland and Labrador.

 Massive Online Open Courses (MOOCs)

 Numerous on-line professional development courses are available through various MOOC offerings.
 Click the links below to access availability:

 PEGNL’s member portal can be used to renew individual memberships and permits to practice, update contact information, record professional development, and update permit insurance documents.